Skip to main content

 1. Click Add User in the top right of the Users page.

-2. The New User flyout opens on the right.
+2. The New User form opens as a full page.

 3. Fill in the form: